ironcodestudio/ironcode-git-enhancements/README.md

 If you want to apply them in your current terminal session can apply them now with the following from the command line `source ~/ironcode-git-enhancements/bash_profile-mods.bash`
 * Installation modifies your `~/.gitconfig` to use the included template directory
-when initializing or cloniong a repository
+when initializing or cloning a repository

 Uninstall
 ---------